linuxdeepin/deepin-manual/manual-assets/personal/dde-calendar/en_US/index.md

 2. Select **Edit** and an **Edit Event** dialogue will pop up.
 3. Set properties for the event under editing.
 4. Click **Save**.
-5. If it is set as an all day event or a repeated event, a prompt box will pop up for you to confirm information and then complete editing.
+5. If it is set as an all day event or a repeating event, a prompt box will pop up for you to confirm information and then complete editing.

-When editing an event, different prompt information will be displayed according to the changes of content.
+In the process of editing an event, different prompt information will be displayed according to the changes of content.
 Description of icons contained in the prompt information is listed as below.

 | Icon              | Description                                                  |
 | ----------------- | ------------------------------------------------------------ |